On involutions of minuscule Kirillov algebras induced by real structures: Introduction

-Here the upper $\sigma^*$ denotes sets of fixed points, which form closed affine subschemes whose coordinate rings $\Kir^\lambda(\g)_{\sigma^*}$ and $S(\g)^\g_{\sigma^*}$ we call \emph{coinvariant rings}.
+Here, the superscript $\sigma^*$ denotes sets of fixed points, which form closed affine subschemes whose coordinate rings $\Kir^\lambda(\g)_{\sigma^*}$ and $S(\g)^\g_{\sigma^*}$ we call \emph{coinvariant rings}.
 Dually to the left vertical map, we have a homomorphism

 To describe the homomorphism \eqref{eq:coinv_alg_hom} -- and with it, the fixed points of $\sigma^*$ -- a geometric model similar to \eqref{eq:geom_model_diag} is desirable.
 A simple candidate for such a model is to use the real form of $G^\vee/P_\lambda$ defined by $\sigma$.
-However, it turns out that $\sigma^*$ depends only on the \emph{inner class} of $\sigma$, which is not the case for the real form of $G^\vee/P_\lambda$.
-One therefore has to identify a suitable representative in a given inner class.
-Roughly speaking, $\sigma$ should be chosen as compact as possible while preserving the parabolic $P_\lambda$.
+However, $\sigma^*$ depends only on the \emph{inner class} of $\sigma$, which essentially is to say that $\sigma^*$ is unaffected if we compose $\sigma$ with an inner automorphism of $\g$.
+This is not the case for the real form of $G^\vee/P_\lambda$, so one has to identify a suitable representative in a given inner class.
+It turns out that, roughly speaking, $\sigma$ should be chosen as compact as possible while preserving the parabolic $P_\lambda$.
 When made precise, being ``as compact as possible'' means that $\sigma$ should induce a \emph{quasi-compact} real structure (see Definition \ref{def:qcrs}) on a Levi subgroup of $P_\lambda$.
-We show that such a choice of representative $\sigma$ exists (see \S \ref{sec:main_proof}) and use this to obtain the desired model.
+We show that such a choice of representative $\sigma$ exists (see Section \ref{sec:main_proof}) and use this to obtain the desired model.
 Our main result is as follows: \begin{thm} Let $\g$ be a complex semisimple Lie algebra, $G$ the connected simply connected Lie group with Lie algebra $\g$, and $G^\vee$ the Langlands dual group of $G$.
 Let $\lambda$ be a minuscule weight of $G$, viewed as a cocharacter of $G^\vee$.
 Then any inner class $\mathfrak{S}$ of real structures of $G^\vee$ which fix the $G^\vee$-orbit of $\lambda$ contains a real structure $\sigma$ such that $\sigma_* \lambda = \lambda$ and

 for the parabolic subgroup $P_\lambda\le G^\vee$ defined by $\lambda$.
 Moreover, the same inner class contains a quasi-compact real structure $\sigma_0$ with

 and there is a canonical injection

 Combining \eqref{eq:main_1}-\eqref{eq:main_3} yields a commutative diagram